majuzi123/HMAutoDroidbot/README.md

     # Start by running module.
 Easy to debug!
     # execute the following command in the HMDroidbot dir, which should include the setup.py.
     python -m droidbot.start -a app/sample.hap -o output -t 23E**********1843 -count 1000 -is_harmonyos -debug

+    # If you are using an emulator, execute the following command:
+   python -m droidbot.start -a <absolute_path_to_hap> -o output -t 127.0.0.1:5555 -count 1000 -is_harmonyos -debug
     ```

     **vscode `launch.json` example**